 While the skyline of Gamla Stan is defined by medieval churches such as Storkyrkan, Riddarholmen Church, and the German Church, Hedvig Eleonora represents a later chapter — when Stockholm embraced the grandeur and symmetry of the Baroque age.

-- Consecrated: 1737
+- Completed: Consecrated in 1737

-- Style: High Baroque
+- Style: High Baroque architecture

 - Layout: Octagonal plan with central dome

-- Location: Östermalm, Stockholm
+- Setting: Östermalm, Stockholm

 A Royal Foundation